Tail-robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series: Introduction

-As well as strong cross-sectional correlations, another common characteristic of high-dimensional time series is heavy-tailedness \citep{Fan2021}.
+In addition to strong cross-sectional correlations, another common characteristic of high-dimensional time series is heavy-tailedness \citep{Fan2021}.
 It is well-documented that the performance of popular $\ell_1$-regularisation methods such as the Lasso, deteriorates in the presence of heavy tails, see e.g.\ \citet{Wu2016}.
 Similarly, principal component analysis, which is commonly adopted for time series factor modelling, is known to be sensitive to the presence of extreme observations due to heavy-tailedness \citep{Kristensen2014}.

-To handle the issues arising from heavy tails, tail-robust estimation methods have been studied in the literature on factor modelling \citep{He2022,He2023,He2025}, and sparse high-dimensional linear models.
-In the latter setting, the Huber loss has been shown to be robust against both heavy-tailedness and outliers \citep{Li2011, Fan2017, Wang2021}.
-For sparse VAR estimation, \citet{Barbaglia2020} investigate the maximum likelihood estimator assuming that the innovations are $t$-distributed, while \citet{Qiu2015} develop a quantile-based robust estimator under the assumption of an elliptical VAR model.
+To handle the issues arising from heavy tails, tail-robust estimation methods have been studied in the literature on factor modelling \citep{He2022,He2023,He2025}. \cred{We also mention \citet{Trucos2021} addressing the adjacent yet distinct problem of robust factor modelling and forecasting of high-dimensional time series in the presence of outliers; for the discussion on the distinction between the models for outliers and heavy tails, we refer to \citet{Raymaekers2024}.} In sparse high-dimensional linear modelling, the Huber loss has been shown to be robust against both heavy-tailedness and outliers \citep{Li2011, Fan2017, Wang2021}.
+For sparse VAR estimation, \citet{Barbaglia2020} investigate the maximum likelihood estimator assuming that the innovations follow Student's $t$-distributions, while \citet{Qiu2015} develop a quantile-based robust estimator under the assumption of an elliptical VAR model.
 There are also methods based on data truncation, which has been utilised to mitigate the effects of heavy tails in high-dimensional covariance estimation \citep{Ke2019}, trace regression under the low-rank assumption \citep{Fan2021} or generalised linear modelling \citep{Han2023}.
-In the context of VAR modelling, \citet{Liu2021} and \citet{Wang2023} investigate the truncation-based estimators via Lasso and constrained $\ell_1$-minimisation (a.k.a.\ Dantzig selector), under a weak assumption requiring the existence of $\nu$-th moment for some $\nu > 2$.
+In the context of VAR modelling, \citet{Liu2021} and \citet{Wang2023} investigate the truncation-based estimators via Lasso and constrained $\ell_1$-minimisation (a.k.a.\ Dantzig selector), under a weak assumption requiring the existence of a finite number of moments only.

+\cred{In this paper, we study the problem of factor-adjusted VAR modelling under a weak moment condition, simultaneously addressing the strong cross-sectional dependence, heavy-tailedness and high dimensionality of modern data.
+Methodologically, we propose to extend the two-stage estimation procedure of \citet{Barigozzi2024}, which builds upon the consistent estimation of (auto)covariance of the data for estimating the latent factor structure and VAR coefficients.
+Specifically, for tail-robust estimation of the second-order properties, we incorporate a simple yet effective data truncation step for handling extreme observations attributed to heavy tails.}